pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Unsubscribe

-Stop receiving real-time updates from a Subscription or SubscriptionSet.
+Stop receiving updates from a Subscription or SubscriptionSet.

 ### Method(s)